Get a FREE e-book by joining our mailing list today!

 Plus, receive recommendations for your next Book Club read.

-Carole King, Joni Mitchell, and Carly Simon remain among the most enduring and important women in popular music.
-Each woman is distinct.
-Carole King is the product of outer-borough, middle-class New York City; Joni Mitchell is a granddaughter of Canadian farmers; and Carly Simon is a child of the Manhattan intellectual upper crust.
-They collectively represent, in their lives and their songs, a great swath of American girls who came of age in the late 1960s.
-Their stories trace the arc of the now mythic sixties generation—female version—but in a bracingly specific and deeply recalled way, far from cliché.
-The history of the women of that generation has never been written—until now, through their resonant lives and emblematic songs.
+Carly Simon, Carole King, and Joni Mitchell remain among the most enduring and important women in popular music.
+Each woman is distinct, in both her individual vocal style and in her singular transformation of American music history.
+Carole King is the product of an ethnically diverse Brooklyn neighborhood; Joni Mitchell is a granddaughter of Canadian farmers; and Carly Simon is a child of New York intelligentsia.
+They collectively represent, in their lives and their songs, every girl who came of age in the late 1960s.
+Their stories trace the arc of the now mythic sixties generation -- female version -- but in a bracingly specific and deeply recalled way that altogether avoids cliché.
+The history of the women of that generation has never been written -- until now, through their resonant lives and emblematic songs.

 Filled with the voices of many dozens of these women's intimates, who are speaking in these pages for the first time, this alternating biography reads like a novel -- except it's all true, and the three heroines are famous and beloved.
 In Girls Like Us, Sheila Weller captures the character of each woman, giving a balanced portrayal enriched by a wealth of new information.